BlackArabb/ekehi-mobile/README.md

 A React Native mobile application for the Ekehi Network cryptocurrency mining platform, featuring an interactive tap-to-mine system, social task engine, referral program, token presale, wallet integration, and achievement system.

-The project also includes a modern, responsive landing page built with Next.js for web presence and marketing.
+The project also includes a modern, responsive landing page built with React and Vite for web presence and marketing.

 ## 🚀 Features